 - Approving syllabi for new graduate instructors.

 - Helping graduate students and faculty develop new courses for the Core, working with our Director for Undergraduate Studies.
-This includes the Introductions to Philosophy through special topics, God and the Good Life, the Philosophy as a Way of Life seminar, and the Gateway seminars for sophomores considering a major or minor.
+This includes the Introductions to Philosophy through special topics, God and the Good Life, the Examined Life seminar, and the Gateway seminars for sophomores considering a major or minor.

 - Mentoring advanced PhD students as they design second-level courses around topics they are passionate about.
 Examples include Groups: What They are and What They Can Do (Chan and Finocchiaro) and Community Engaged Teaching: Religion, Identity and Social Justice (Finley).